oauth-wg/oauth-cross-device-security/main.md

 In addition to the security considerations section in the standard, it is recommended that one or more of the mitigations outlined in this document be considered, especially mitigations that can help establish proximity or prevent attackers from initiating authorization requests.

 #### When to use
 Use CIBA instead of Device Authorization Grant if it is possible for the initiating device to obtain a user identifier on the initiating device (e.g., through an input or selection mechanism) and if the Authorization Server can trigger an authorization on the authorization device.
+Do not use for same-device scenarios (e.g. if the initiating device and authorization device is the same device).

 ### FIDO2/WebAuthn
 #### Description